LivingProgram/ml-notes/index.md

 * Diagram of "Example NN":
 * Notation:
   * (notation explanation)
+* From the diagram, we have: (insert equations here)
 * Goal = Calculate the overall gradient of the error \\(= \nabla E\\)
 * The gradient of the error = partial derivatives of error with respect to each weight: